LaughingLeader-DOS2-Mods/dos2de_bullet_exporter/README.md

 ## Features:
 * Export Blender Game physics to .bullet, and optionally convert that .bullet to .bin, for the Definitive Edition.
 * Automatically rotate the object for DOS2's Y-Up world (Blender is Z-Up).
 * Use the layer name or active object name when exporting.
+* _**\*New\***_ Export meshes with minimal setup necessary - The exporter will default to Static/Convex Mesh (or whatever you set it to) and automatically join meshes / parent them if enabled.
+This all happens to copies, so as to not modify your actual objects.

 ## Installing